qiskit-community/prototype-entanglement-forging/documentation/3-explanatory_material/explanatory_material.md

 Try using `fix_first_bitstring=True` in `EntanglementgForgedConfig`.
 This bypasses the computation of the first bitstring and replaces the result with the HF energy.
 This setting requires an ansatz that leaves the HF state unchanged under `var_form`.

-⚠️ There is a known bug for the setting `fix_first_bitstring=True`.
-It does not produce expected results.

 ### For IBM Power users

 pip is not well-supported on IBM power, so everything should be installed with conda.
 To get the package to work on Power, one needs to: